 Common drains are not a preferred Council option.
 A very compelling engineering reason must exist (noting that cost is not an engineering reason) before the Council will consider these and its decision is final.
 In very limited cases, drains with appropriate easements serving more than one lot will be considered common, private drains.

-These drains require a Common Private Drain Agreement between all the drains' owners.
+These drains require a Common Private Drain Agreement between all landowners served by the drain.

-Where multiple houses are constructed on a single lot and a subdivision is likely to be undertaken in the future, the develop should consider providing individual drains to each house to avoid future works at subdivision stage to separate drains.
+Where multiple houses are constructed on a single lot and a subdivision is likely to be undertaken in the future, the developer should consider providing individual drains to each house to avoid future works at subdivision stage to separate drains.